swdevlin/ars-magica-grimoire/README.md

 ### Guidelines

 The system supports printing guidelines for each form/technique pair.
-Each pair print on its own page and uses the form's backdrop.
+Each pair prints on its own page and uses the form's backdrop.

 ```xml
 <arts_guidelines>